 Chapter three provides an assessment of the capital budget performance at the MDAs, RCCs and MMDAs level and to ascertain the efficiency and effectiveness of CAPEX utilisation.
 Chapter four focuses on the status of flagship projects and programmes to determine their status of implementation.
 Each broad area described the specific policy objectives and assessed how well interventions under the policies were implemented using a set of indicators.

 CHAPTER 2: IMPLEMENTATION OF THE MEDIUM-TERM NATIONAL DEVELOPMENT POLICY FRAMEWORK

 This Chapter assesses progress in the six development dimensions of the Agenda for Jobs II National Development Policy Framework (2022-2025).
-This section of the report details the progress of implementation in Economic Development; Social Development; Environment, Infrastructure and Human Settlements; Governance, Corruption and Public Accountability; Emergency Preparedness and Response; and Implementation, Coordination, Monitoring and Evaluations.

 2.1.
 Economic Development